Ryan Cordell

-Ryan Thomas Cordell (born March 31, 1992) is an American professional baseball outfielder who is a free agent.
-He previously played in Major League Baseball (MLB) for the Chicago White Sox and New York Mets.
+Ryan Thomas Cordell (born March 31, 1992) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Chicago White Sox and New York Mets.

-Career
+Professional career

 Cordell attended Valley Christian Academy in Roseville, California, graduating in 2010.
 He attended Liberty University and played college baseball for the Liberty Flames.

 Texas Rangers

-The Texas Rangers selected Cordell in the 11th round of the 2013 MLB draft.
-He began playing in the Rangers' organization in 2013, posting a .248 batting average with the Spokane Indians.
+The Texas Rangers drafted Cordell in the 11th round, with the 340th overall selection, of the 2013 Major League Baseball draft.
+He made his professional debut with the Low–A Spokane Indians, posting a .248 batting average in 64 games.

-In 2014, Cordell started the baseball season with the Hickory Crawdads of the Class A South Atlantic League and was later promoted to the Myrtle Beach Pelicans of the Class A-Advanced Carolina League in late August of that year.
-In 89 games between the two teams he batted .318 with 13 home runs and 59 RBIs.
+In 2014, Cordell started the baseball season with the Hickory Crawdads of the Single–A South Atlantic League and was later promoted to the Myrtle Beach Pelicans of the High–A Carolina League in late August of that year.
+In 89 games between the two teams he batted .318 with 13 home runs and 59 RBI.
 Prior to the 2015 season, he was converted from an outfielder to shortstop.
-He started the 2015 season with the High Desert Mavericks of the Class A-Advanced California League and was moved mid-season to finish with the Frisco RoughRiders of the Class AA Texas League, transferring back to outfield and utility player status.
-In 124 games, he slashed .270/.327/.444 with 18 home runs and 75 RBIs.
-After the 2015 season, Cordell was brought up as a reserve batter for the Round Rock Express of the Class AAA Pacific Coast League (PCL) in their championship series in September 2015.
+He started the 2015 season with the High Desert Mavericks of the High–A California League and was moved midseason to finish with the Frisco RoughRiders of the Double–A Texas League, transferring back to outfield and utility player status.
+In 124 games, he slashed .270/.327/.444 with 18 home runs and 75 RBI.
+After the 2015 season, Cordell was brought up as a reserve batter for the Round Rock Express of the Triple–A Pacific Coast League (PCL) in their championship series in September 2015.

 In 2016, Cordell began the season with Frisco, where he posted two grand slams in the first 13 games of the season, to join Bryce Harper of the Washington Nationals as one of only two players in professional baseball to net two grand slams in the first three weeks of the 2016 season, a feat which garnered him Texas League Player of the Month for April 2016.

 Milwaukee Brewers

 The Milwaukee Brewers acquired Cordell on September 5, 2016, as the player to be named later from the August 1 trade for Jonathan Lucroy and Jeremy Jeffress.
-Cordell finished 2016 with a .264 batting average with 19 home runs and 70 RBIs.
-The Brewers added him to their 40-man roster after the season.
-He began the 2017 season with the Colorado Springs Sky Sox of the PCL, batting .284 with ten home runs and 45 RBIs in 68 games.
+Cordell finished 2016 with a .264 batting average with 19 home runs and 70 RBI.
+The Brewers added him to their 40-man roster after the season, in order to protect him from the Rule 5 draft.
+He began the 2017 season with the Colorado Springs Sky Sox of the PCL, batting .284 with ten home runs and 45 RBI in 68 games.